tbz-pariv/tbzuploader/README.rst

       --smtp-server SMTP_SERVER
                             SMTP server which sends mails in case broken files were tried to be uploaded.
+      --mail-from MAIL_FROM
+                            Sender of mails in case broken files were tried to be uploaded.
       --mail-to MAIL_TO     Recipient of mails in case broken files were tried to be uploaded.
       --all-files-in-one-request